 As explained in previous answers, carbon reduction is just one of the purposes of implementing BEAM Plus.
 It is not the sole purpose.
 Other purposes include fostering the health and wellbeing of occupants, caring for the local environment and minimising their construction impacts, etc. Thus, how the buildings are designed and constructed would be equally important.
 In fact, if a building is certified under BEAM Plus New Buildings, it lays a good foundation for future green operation.
 Therefore, we should not underestimate the importance of the certification at the design and construction stage.

 Starting from 1 January 2017, the Council has refined the BEAM Plus certificates so that scores of all performance categories are displayed on the certificates, e.g. site aspects, energy use, water use, materials aspects, indoor environmental quality, innovation and addition, etc. As a result, one would be able to know how well a project performs in each and every aspect.
+Starting from 3 May 2022, the BEAM Plus certificates are further enriched with data about a building’s energy, water and carbon performance.

 The purpose of BEAM Plus is to set out a series of best practices that enable the creation of more sustainable buildings.
 By sustainable, it means that the buildings would foster the health and wellbeing of human beings while caring for the local and global environments.
 Greenery fulfils these purposes in the following ways: